mastodon/documentation/content/en/admin/scaling.md

 systemctl enable --now redis-sidekiq
 ```

-Update your environment, add the following line:
+Update your environment, and add the following line:

 ```bash
 SIDEKIQ_REDIS_URL=redis://127.0.0.1:6479/
 ```

-Restart Mastodon to use the new Redis instance, make sure to restart both web and Sidekiq (otherwise, one of them will still be working from the wrong instance):
+Restart Mastodon to use the new Redis instance.
+Ensure that you restart both web and Sidekiq (otherwise, one of them will still be working from the wrong instance):

 ```bash
 systemctl restart mastodon-web.service